indoorvivants/scala-native-gtk-bindings/README.md

 #### Use the resources

 At this point the required steps are done!
-The resources will be compiled into the application and are available to access.
+The resources are compiled into the application and are available for access.
 EG:

 ```scala
 val importantData =